Kyahva Tezino

-Kyahva Tezino (born June 21, 1997) is an American professional football linebacker for the Birmingham Stallions of the United Football League (UFL).
+Kyahva Tezino (born June 21, 1997) is an American professional football linebacker for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football for the San Diego State Aztecs.
-He also played for the New England Patriots, Carolina Panthers, San Francisco 49ers, and Pittsburgh Steelers of the National Football League (NFL), and the Pittsburgh Maulers of the United States Football League (USFL).
+He also played for the New England Patriots, Carolina Panthers, San Francisco 49ers, and Pittsburgh Steelers of the National Football League (NFL), and the Pittsburgh Maulers and of the United States Football League (USFL) and the Birmingham Stallions of the United Football League (UFL).

 Early life

 Tezino was born on June 21, 1997, in Los Angeles.
 Growing up with a single mother, he began playing football at age five.
 Tezino attended Bishop Mora Salesian High School, where he led the football team in tackles in all three of his varsity seasons.
 He was rated as a four-star recruit and received numerous scholarship offers, initially committing to play college football at Washington State before switching his commitment to San Diego State.

 College career

 Tezino played four season at San Diego State, where recorded 290 total tackles tackles and 15.5 sacks in 48 career games played.
 He was a two-time first-team all-Mountain West Conference honoree and became one of only six players in Aztec history to earn multiple team MVP awards.